Raphaelogbodo/Graph-Neural-Network-for-Ionic-Liquids-and-Deep-Eutectics-Solvent-Property-Prediction/README.md

 ---

-## ⚙️ Motivation
+## Motivation

-Ionic liquids (ILs) are versatile materials with broad applications in **green chemistry**, **energy storage**, **lubrication**, and **separation processes**.
+Ionic liquids (ILs) and Deep Eutectic Solvents (DESs) are versatile materials with broad applications in **green chemistry**, **energy storage**, **lubrication**, and **separation processes**.
 However, their vast chemical space makes experimental property measurement infeasible for all combinations.

-This project aims to address that challenge by developing a **data-driven predictive framework** that learns directly from molecular structures to estimate thermophysical and transport properties.
+This project aims to address that challenge by developing a **data-driven predictive framework** that learns directly from molecular structures to estimate physicochemical properties.

 ---

-## 🧩 Key Features
+## Key Features

 - **NNConv-based GNN Architecture:**
   Implements a flexible **message passing neural network** that dynamically learns edge-conditioned transformations between atom pairs.

 - **Transfer Learning Extension:**
-  The trained IL model can be fine-tuned for **Deep Eutectic Solvents (DESs)**, demonstrating model generalization across related solvent families.
+  The trained IL model was fine-tuned for training and evaluating the **Deep Eutectic Solvents (DESs)**, demonstrating that the model trained on ILs preserved most structure–property information even when moved to a new material class (DESs).

 - **Comprehensive Cheminformatics Integration:**
   Utilizes tools such as **RDKit** and **OpenBabel** for:
   - Molecular graph construction
-  - Descriptor and fingerprint generation
+  - Node features and global features generation
   - SMILES parsing and molecular standardization

 - **Data Pipeline and Preprocessing:**